Geir Lundestad

-Geir Lundestad (born January 17, 1945) is a Norwegian historian, who until 2014 served as the director of the Norwegian Nobel Institute when Olav Njølstad took over.
-In this capacity, he also served as the secretary of the Norwegian Nobel Committee.
-However, he is not a member of the committee itself.
+Geir Lundestad (17 January 1945 – 22 September 2023) was a Norwegian historian, who served as the director of Norwegian Nobel Institute when Olav Njølstad took over until 2014.
+In this capacity, he also served as the secretary of Norwegian Nobel Committee.
+However, he was not a member of committee itself.

+Earl and personal life

+Geir Lundestad was born on 17 January 1945 in Sulitjelma, to the son of rector Bjarne Lundestad and Anny Elvine Nilsen-Nygaard.

+He has married to Aase Synnøve Liland in 1967.

+Career

-Born in Sulitjelma, Lundestad studied history at the University of Oslo and University of Tromsø, graduating in 1970 with a cand.philol. degree and in 1976 with a doctorate respectively.
+Lundestad studied history at the University of Oslo and University of Tromsø, graduating in 1970 with a cand.philol. degree and in 1976 with a doctorate respectively.
 From 1974 to 1990, he held various positions as Lecturer and Professor at the University of Tromsø before beginning his positions with the Norwegian Nobel Institute and Committee.
-Subsequently, he has been associated with the University of Oslo as an Adjunct Professor of International History.
+Subsequently, he was associated with the University of Oslo as an Adjunct Professor of International History.
 Lundestad spent several years in the United States as a research fellow, at Harvard University, from 1978 to 1979 and again in 1983, and at the Woodrow Wilson Center in Washington, D.C., between 1988 and 1989.

+From 1990 to 2014, he served as the director of Norwegian Nobel Institute, as well as being secretary of Norwegian Nobel Committee.
+During this period, Nobel Institute became a significant institution for research on contemporary history, where Lundestad contributed in his capacity as expert on American history and Cold War.
+He was also a proponent for establishing Nobel Peace Center, which opened in 2005.

-He is a member of the Norwegian Academy of Science and Letters.
+Lundestad was a member of the Norwegian Academy of Science and Letters.
+He was decorated Commander of the Order of St. Olav in 2008.

+Lundestad died on 22 September 2023, at the age of 78.